Brink67/Brink67/README.md

         You won't find a lot of commits from me so far because I have historically not been using github as a repository.
 I have been here for a while, but have been lurking and downloading.
 The plan moving forward is to start using github properly as a version control system for my projects.

-- 💞️ I’m looking to collaborate on nothing at the moment.
-If you want to collaborate with me on something, let me know.
+- 💞️ If you want to collaborate with me on something, let me know.

 - 📫 How to reach me github.projects@isurf2.com